MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/08-OrgData-Create-AAD-App.md

 1. In the channel header, click on the three dots (...) and select `Get link to channel.`

-1. A pop-up window will appear with a link to the channel.
-The link will contain the Team ID and Channel ID.
+1. A pop-up window appears with a link to the channel.
+The link contains the Team ID and Channel ID.

 1. The Team ID is the string of letters and numbers after `teams/` in the link.
 For example, in the link "https://teams.microsoft.com/l/team/19%3ae9b9...", the Team ID is "19:e9b9...".